It is an acute, systemic disease, meaning that it starts suddenly, and it affects the whole body. The Flavivirus causes yellow fever.

 - It can cause a high fever and organ damage, and it can be fatal.

-- There is no specific treatment, so patients will receive supportive care.
+- There is no specific treatment, so people will receive supportive care.

 - Travelers to affected areas should check if they need a vaccine before they travel.